Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Systematic uncertainties

 Systematic uncertainties are treated as Gaussian nuisance parameters in the likelihood while the statistical uncertainties of the MC samples are treated as Poisson nuisance parameters.
 Unless stated otherwise, each experimental uncertainty is treated as fully correlated across the analysis regions, while each theoretical uncertainty is derived as the relative yield between an analysis region and a control region and is treated as uncorrelated across analysis regions.

 A summary of the background uncertainties is shown in Figure~\ref{fig:systematics}.
+Individual uncertainties can be correlated or anti-correlated, for example between an uncertainty on a major background and the uncertainty on the CR-to-SR normalization procedure for that background.
 Bin-to-bin fluctuations in the uncertainty of the \fake background estimation reflect the small anti-ID population and the conservative uncertainties applied when no anti-ID events are seen in the data.
 The effect of localized fluctuations in one SR is limited as all three SRs contribute to the overall sensitivity.
-A relative uncertainty of 2.2 is seen in the last \mZl bin of \SRTL and is driven by an uncertainty of 2.0 in the \fake estimation, reflecting the small post-fit background expectation of approximately 0.1 events.
+A relative uncertainty of 2.9 is seen in the last \mZl bin of \SRTL and is driven by a relative uncertainty of 2.8 in the \fake estimation, reflecting the small post-fit background expectation.

 Experimental uncertainties in the detector measurements reflect the accuracy of the kinematic measurements of jets, electrons, muons, and \met.
 Varying the scale or resolution of the energy or \pt of objects within the uncertainties can cause the migration of events between \mZl bins or affect the inclusion of an event in an analysis region.
 The jet energy scale and resolution uncertainties~\cite{PERF-2016-04,PERF-2011-04} are a large component of the experimental uncertainty.
 They are derived as a function of jet \pt and $\eta$ and account for the flavor and pileup dependencies of the detector energy measurement.
 Similar scale and resolution uncertainties are included for electrons~\cite{EGAM-2018-01} and muons~\cite{PERF-2015-10}.
 These per-object uncertainties are propagated through the \met calculation, with additional uncertainties accounting for the scale and resolution of the \met soft term~\cite{PERF-2016-07}.